TypeScript SDK for runtime authorization

 Frequently asked questions

-How do I add guardrails to existing TypeScript agents?
+How do I add runtime authorization to existing TypeScript agents?

 Install veto-sdk, then wrap your tools with protect() or Veto.init().wrap().
-The wrapped tools have identical types and are drop-in compatible.
-No changes to your agent logic required.
+The governed tools have identical types and are type-compatible at the tool boundary.
+Wire the governed tools at the dispatch point.

 Can I use veto-sdk without an API key?